How to Communicate Frustration to Your Business Partner Without an Argument

 Plan Ahead to Avoid Argument Triggers

 Keep an eye out for topics that often lead to disagreements.
-Once you’re aware of these topics, you can better prepare for them or diffuse them before they occur.
-For example, if the business is growing and the workload is picking up, it might be time to revisit the roles and responsibilities.
+Once you know these topics, you can better prepare for them or diffuse them before they occur.
+For example, if the business grows and the workload picks up, it might be time to revisit the roles and responsibilities.

 Disagree Respectfully When Conflicts Inevitably Arise

 No matter how tactfully you communicate, conflicts will arise occasionally.
 In a close business relationship, you’ll have to make decisions that place your company’s future on the line.